amineichou/born2beroot/README.md

 ### What is a `Firewall`?
  - A firewall is a network security system designed to monitor and control incoming and outgoing network traffic based on predetermined security rules.
 It acts as a barrier between a trusted internal network and untrusted external networks (like the internet), filtering the traffic that passes through it.

+### SUDO :
+- stands for "superuser do" and is a command used in Unix-like operating systems to execute commands with elevated privileges or as another user, typically the system administrator (superuser or root).
+- `sudo command`